31 Night Animals With Glowing Eyes: Red, Yellow etc. (with images)

 Cats

 Cats are the masters when it comes to eye colors.
-They can have a wide variety of eye colors during the night and when it comes to their actual eye colors in the daytime.
+They can have a wide variety of eye colors.
+Not only during the night but also when it comes to their actual eye colors at daytime.

 Cat photographed in dark with two eye colors